Idaho Digital Access Workbook

 • FCC National Broadband Map: This map displays where Internet services are available across the United States, as reported to the FCC by Internet Service Providers (ISPs).

-• Idaho Broadband: The Idaho Department of Commerce’s Broadband page contains information about the Idaho Broadband Advisory Board, Idaho Broadband Strategic Plan, Broadband Equity, Access and Deployment (BEAD) Program, and the Capital Projects Fund.
+• Idaho Broadband: The Idaho Department of Commerce’s Broadband page contains information about the Idaho Broadband Advisory Board, Idaho Broadband Strategic Plan, and federal funds.

 • Idaho Digital Data: Developed by the University of Idaho’s Digital Economy Program, Idaho Digital Data offers metrics on identified populations and broadband connectivity for each county.